Man using a street ATM machine and withdrawing money, close up photo

 2. Place a fraud watch on your credit report.
 Speak to your advisor about contacting one of the three credit rating agencies – Equifax, Transunion or Experian – to place a fraud alert on your credit report.
 This free service will require new lenders to verify it's you before opening any new accounts in your name.
 Your advisor only has to contact one credit bureau to have the alert on all three credit reports.
 The alert can be removed at any time.
 If you suspect you may be a victim of fraud or that your personal information may be comprised, freezing your credit profile can be a sound next step.
 This will prevent new credit lines from being opened in your name.

-3. Report the fraud to the U.S. Federal Trade Commission (FTC).
-You can report scams as well as confirmed cases of identity theft.
-Law enforcement will use the reports to investigate the case if warranted.
+3. Report the fraud to the FTC.
+You can report the fraud to the FTC at identiytheft.gov by completing a report.
+Law enforcement will use that to investigate the case if warranted.

 Unfortunately, debit card fraud is a real threat and is only expected to increase in frequency.
 But by staying vigilant, you may be able to avoid becoming part of the statistic.